charles-m-doan/distinction-space/snippets/alternate_formal_proof.md

 **Substrate independence follows from the minimal criterion of existence itself.**

 To deny it is not to offer an alternative ontology, but to allow existence claims that do no work.

+---

+## **Elaboration on EC / EC+ / C1 and A1**

+1. **An existence claim has content only if it rules something out.**
+   If asserting “X exists” is compatible with *everything being exactly the same* whether X exists or not, the assertion adds no information.

+2. **Ruling something out requires distinction.**
+   To say “X exists” rather than “X does not exist” is already to invoke a contrast.
+Without contrast, there is no fact of the matter being asserted.

+3. **Therefore, if distinction is not the ground of being, existence claims are empty.**
+   “Exists” would not constrain reality in any way.
+It would function as a verbal decoration, not an ontological commitment.

+4. **The Cogito is an existence claim with content only because thinking is a distinction.**
+   “Thinking” contrasts with “not thinking.”
+That contrast is what licenses the inference from occurrence to existence.

+5. **Denying ‘to be is to be distinct’ therefore undermines the Cogito directly.**
+   One would have to allow that thinking could occur without differing from not thinking, or that the occurrence of a mental act does not suffice to assert being.

+To summarize:

+* If distinction does not ground being, existence has no content.
+* If existence has no content, “I think, therefore I am” is not a valid existence claim.
+* Anyone who accepts the Cogito has already accepted, implicitly, that **distinction is ontologically committing**.

+This does not show that EC must be accepted by everyone, but it shows that rejecting it is not a small move.
+It forces the abandonment of the Cogito as a meaningful assertion of existence, not merely a reinterpretation of it.